peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         string str,
         PeterO.Numbers.EContext ctx);

-Creates a binary float from a text string that represents a number.
-For more information, see the  `FromString(String, int,
-            int, EContext)`  method.
+Creates a binary floating-point number from a text string that represents a number.
+For more information, see the  `FromString(String, int, int, EContext)`  method.

 <b>Parameters:</b>

- * <i>str</i>: A text string to convert to a binary float.
+ * <i>str</i>: A text string to convert to a binary floating-point number.

  * <i>ctx</i>: An arithmetic context specifying the precision, rounding, and exponent range to apply to the parsed number.
 Can be null.